Bocs-io/bocs-wordpress-plugin/readme.txt

+v0.0.66 06/18/2024
+* Added related orders
+* Added email triggers for the renewal orders
+* Added the custom woocommerce rest api for email

 v0.0.65 06/11/2024
 * default ticked for 'Save payment information to my account for future purchases'
 * add the subscriptions totals after the buttons